dpaukov/combinatoricslib/README.md

 ====================

-Very simple java library to generate permutations, combinations and other combinatorial sequences
+Very simple java library to generate permutations, combinations and other combinatorial sequences New version of the library for java 8 can be found [here](https://github.com/dpaukov/combinatoricslib3)

 1. [Simple permutations](#1-simple-permutations)
 2. [Permutations with repetitions](#2-permutations-with-repetitions)